-Once you have decided on the color of your quartz countertop for your home improvement project, it may seem that choosing the edge of your new counters is the most important decision left to take in order to ensure the perfect design for your space.
+Once you have decided on the color of your quartz countertop for your home improvement project, it may seem that choosing the edge is the most important decision left to take in order to ensure the perfect design for your space.

 And while the color and patterns of your new countertops will definitely have a big impact on the overall appearance of the room, it is another easily overlooked detail – the countertop edge profile – that will affect the efficiency, safety and style of your new kitchen or bathroom to a much greater extent.

 It’s the surface you’ll come into contact with most as you move through and use your kitchen, so its shape matters.